IzzatAliyev/PMS/README.md

 # Project Management System
 The Project Management System is a web-based platform designed to help teams manage and track their projects.
 The system provides a centralized location for teams to collaborate, share project updates, and assign tasks.

+## User Roles and Permissions

+This application has three types of users: Admins, Project Owners, and Employees.
+Each user role has different permissions and capabilities within the system.

+### Admins

+Admins have full access and control over all aspects of the system.
+This includes creating and managing projects, employees, tasks, and user accounts.
+Some of the specific actions that admins can perform include:

+- Create, edit, and delete projects
+- Create, edit, and delete employees
+- Create, edit, and delete tasks
+- Assign employees to projects and tasks
+- Update the status of projects and tasks
+- Create and manage user accounts
+- Change system settings and configurations

+### Project Owners

+Project Owners are users who have been assigned as the owner of a particular project.
+They have some limited control over the project and its associated tasks, but do not have full access to the system like admins do.
+Some of the specific actions that Project Owners can perform include:

+- Add employees to a project
+- Create new tasks and assign them to employees
+- View the status of tasks and projects
+- Update the status of tasks assigned to them

+### Employees

+Employees are users who have been added to the system as members of a project team.
+They have very limited access and control over the system, and can only perform a few specific actions.
+Some of the specific actions that Employees can perform include:

+- Update their own personal information (e.g. name, job title, contact information)
+- Update the status of tasks assigned to them

 ## Features
 The Project Management System includes the following features: